-MAYOR AND BOARD OF ALDERMEN VILLAGE OF LISBON
+Member of the American Institute of Certified Public Accountants Member of the Society of Louisiana of Certified Public Accountants MAYOR AND BOARD OF ALDERMEN VILLAGE OF LISBON Lisbon, Louisiana Internal Control Over Financial Reporting and on Compliance and Other Matters, etc. December 31, 2024

-Lisbon, Louisiana

-Internal Control Over Financial Reporting

-and on Compliance and Other Matters, etc.

-December 31, 2023

 My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-I identified a certain deficiency in internal control, described in the accompanying Schedule of Findings and Questioned Costs as item 2023-001, that I consider to be a material weakness.
+I identified certain deficiencies in internal control, described in the accompanying Schedule of Findings and Questioned Costs as items 2024-001 and 2024-003, that I consider to be material weaknesses.